mrmartineau/Otter/README.md

 ### API Endpoints

+Interactive API docs can be found in the various `*.rest` files in the `/app/api` directory.

 - `POST /api/new` - create new item in Otter
 - `GET /api/new?url=https://example.com` - quick create new item in Otter.
 Pass in a `url` query param and it will create a new item with that URL and includes its metadata too
 - `GET /api/bookmarks` - returns all bookmarks